bloodybowlers/UkeGeeks-ng/README.md

 - Added a back to top button on the song list
 - Removed the StaticsPrefix const from the config file.
 Now it's handled automagically
 - Removed 'no detailed list' and 'no editable song' mode.
 We want full functionality, all the time
+- Switched to jQuery 2
+- Added an option to open/view song in a new tab
+- Added a reindex button if an admin is logged in

 _______________________________________________________
 # Installation